icopy-site/awesome/docs/awesome/awesome-sdn.md

 - [Open MUL](http://www.openmul.org/openmul-controller.html) - A lightweight SDN/Openflow controller written almost entirely in C from scratch.
 - [OESS](https://github.com/globalnoc/oess) - The Open Exchange Software Suite to configure and control OpenFlow Enabled switches.
 - [Beehive Network Controller](https://github.com/kandoo/beehive-netctrl) - A distributed SDN controller built on top of Beehive.
 It supports OpenFlow but can be easily extended for other southbound protocols.
-- [Ravel](https://github.com/ravel-net/ravel) - A software-defined networking (https://github.com/sdnds-tw/awesome-sdn/blob/master/SDN) controller that uses a standard SQL database to represent the network.
+- [Ravel](https://github.com/ravel-net/ravel) - A software-defined networking (SDN) controller that uses a standard SQL database to represent the network.
 - [Trema](https://trema.github.io/trema/) - A full-stack, easy-to-use framework for developing OpenFlow controllers in Ruby and C.
 - [Open Security Controller](https://www.opensecuritycontroller.org/) - Software-defined security orchestration solution that automates deployment of virtualized network security functions, like next-generation firewall, intrusion prevention systems and application data controllers
 - [Netrack](https://github.com/netrack/openflow) - An OpenFlow controller framework in Go.